 - Those who suffer from high blood pressure at more vulnerable to prediabetes.

 - Those who have a high level of triglycerides and low levels of HDL (good cholesterol) in their blood are also at risk of developing prediabetes.
+Read more about recommended cholesterol levels.

 - Age is another factor that affects predisposition towards prediabetes.
 After 45 years, both men and women are more vulnerable to prediabetes.